koyuul/Arducam-CircuitPython/README.md

 - [ ] clean up print statements, make optional?
 - [ ] work this into our cpp project strcuture (personal proj)
 - [ ] figure out how this is gonna work with multiple cams...
-- [ ] keep in check with CoreElectronic's version
+- [ ] keep in check with CoreElectronic's version (tackle some of their TODOs?)

-## ORIGINAL REPO's README (REFER TO THEIR REPO FOR MOST UPDATED README):
+# ORIGINAL REPO's README (REFER TO THEIR REPO FOR MOST UPDATED README):
----
 This is the Repo for the Core Electronics port of the Arducam Mega Cameras for the Raspberry Pi Pico (Micropython)
 * [ArduCam Mega 5MP Camera](https://core-electronics.com.au/arducam-mega-5mp-camera.html)
 * [ArduCam Mega 3MP Camera](https://core-electronics.com.au/arducam-mega-3mp-camera.html)